LuiseFreese/blog/x-things-you-should-do-before-making-an-app.md

 As this is a pretty emotionally driven subject, we should handle this some more cool-headed.
 The idea of first understanding which needs your app solves, who would benefit from it and how much money and time all users would save together by using it, is the counterpart of the licensing discussion.
 Of course, organizations tend to not want to pay for additional licenses, but the idea, that one could deliver great business value without any costs is somehow romanticized.
 Incorporate licensing costs for premium connectors (as you need them) in your calculation and if the app still delivers more value than it costs, we will probably get approval/green lights for it.

-> If the app isn't worth more than ~10 bucks per month and user, we should probably not be building it.
+> If the app isn't worth more than ~10$ per month and user, we should probably not be building it.

 ### performance